Friesian Sporthorse Association Registration Guidelines ~

 Registration is divided into the following books:

-horses are further eligible for Bronze Elite, Silver Elite, and Gold
+Warmblood Book horses are further eligible for Bronze Elite, Silver Elite, and Gold Elite

 Certificate of Pedigree -- horses which fail to meet registration criteria for the Main, Auxiliary, or Foundation Books at the time of registration.
 COP horses are eligible for Bronze Elite, Silver Elite, and Gold Elite status.